Game Saves Tutorial

 Step 1: Show File Extensions

-By default Windows hides file extensions.
-To use game saves you need to be able to see file extensions so you can distinguish which file is the save amongst all the other files in an emulator's folder.
+By default, Windows hides file extensions.
+To use game saves, you need to be able to see file extensions.
+This is so that you can distinguish which file is the save amongst all the other files in an emulator's folder.
 It especially doesn't help that most of the emulator's files (including the save) have the generic file icon ().
-So here's how to show file extensions:

 - Click on the View tab